kliem/KPartiteKClique/ALGORITHM.md

 *Select an arbitrary vertex in the part with minimal size*

+We have implemented this algorithm `bitCLQ` as free software, as we could not find an available implementation.

+## KPartiteKClique

-However, this approach seems to perform only well on graphs with somewhat equally distributed edges.
+`bitCLQ` performs especially well on graphs with somewhat equally distributed edges.

-In this case the degrees of the vertices do not differ significantly.
+However, we have encountered graphs that appear infeasible with this approach.
+Those graphs arise from point configurations.
+They have far from equally distributed edges.

-Instead we use the pivot selection strategy described in
+We use the pivot selection strategy described in

 - Konc,J. and Janezic,D. An improved branch and bound algorithm for the maximum clique problem.
 MATCH Commun.
 Math.
 Comput.
 Chem., 2007, 58, 569-590.